-The housing stock in Valdosta is weighted heavily toward single-family housing, with 65 percent of households residing in single-family detached structures, while nine percent reside in structures with two or more units.
-Approximately 44 percent of households are home owners, with 91 percent of owner households living in housing units with three or more bedrooms.
-With over 4,800 multifamily units serving over 11,000 renter households, the data suggest that over 6,200 renter households reside in single-family structures, either attached or detached.
-The use of single-family structures for rental housing does address some of the need for larger housing units for renter households, but the vast disparity of larger units between renter (45%) and owner (91%) households suggests the need for new housing development aimed specifically toward larger renter households requiring three or more bedrooms.
+The housing stock in Valdosta is weighted heavily toward single-family housing, with 63 percent of households residing in single-family detached structures.
+In comparison, 34 percent reside in structures with two or more units.
+Approximately 38 percent of households are homeowners, with 89 percent of owner households living in housing units with three or more bedrooms.
+With over 5,600 multifamily units serving over 12,700 renter households, the data suggest that over 7,100 renter households reside in single-family structures, either attached or detached.
+The use of single-family structures for rental housing does address some of the need for larger housing units for renter households.
+Still, the vast disparity of larger units between renter (45%) and owner (89%) households suggests the need for new housing development aimed specifically toward larger renter households requiring three or more bedrooms.